HomeAll ReviewsTenzo AI Review (2026): Structured Voice Screens with Rubric-Based Scoring

 • Not a full talent suite replacing your ATS

-Who Tenzo fits best
+Who Tenzo AI fits best

 Best fit scenarios